kurtwp/homelab/projects/kubernetes/configs/reDo/step2.md

 - Install Uptime-Kuma

 ---
-Phase 1: Prepare the Nodes (Don't skip this!)
+**Step 1: Prepare the Nodes (Don't skip this!)
 Longhorn will fail to mount volumes if these aren't on every node.
-Run this on c kcontrol, kwk1, and kwk2:
+Run this on kubcontrol, kubwk1, and kubwk2:

 ```Bash
 sudo apt update && sudo apt install -y open-iscsi nfs-common